CTBC University of Technology

 CTBC University of Technology (CTBC Tech; 中信科技大學) is a private university in Sinshih District, Tainan, Taiwan.
-The University provides 4 Colleges, 20 Faculty and 6 research institutes, enrolled around ten thousand students.
+The university has 4 colleges, 20 departments, and 6 research institutes.
+It enrolls about 10,000 students.

 History

 CTBC Tech was established in 1968 as the Far East Junior College of Technology.
 In August 1999, the school was promoted and officially renamed Far East College with Nai-chang Wang serving as president.
 To comply with the promotion and to help students develop wholesome character, the Humanities Education Center of Far East College was established.
 In August 2006, the college was granted university status and the name was changed to Far East University.
 In 2020, the university had an enrollment rate of less than 60%.

 In 2024, FEU was acquired by CTBC Financial Holding, a well-known Taiwanese enterprise group, and renamed CTBC University of Technology (CTBC Tech).

 Academics

 CTBC Tech offers a wide range of undergraduate and graduate programs across seven colleges: College of Humanities, College of Social Sciences, College of Management, College of Foreign Languages, College of Information and Engineering, College of Nursing, and College of Medicine.

 The university also offers a number of interdisciplinary programs, including the International Master of Business Administration (IMBA) program, which is taught entirely in English.